fiachracurran/portfolio/README.md

 # Interactive Media Design Continuous Assessment 2
 This portfolio website was created for CA2 in Interactive Media Design.
 This README contains information about how this site meets the requirements/grading criteria, there may be some parts that I missed including in this section.
+All feedback given was implemented.

+## Phone and Tablet Support
+The site is functional/displays well for small and medium screens.
+Testing was performed on different devices by using Google Chrome's DevTools.

 ## Navbar
 Contains a (non-functional) searchbar.